-Recommended: English 28 and 363, or placement into English 101.
+Recommended: English 28 and English as a Second Language 363, or placement into English 101.

 This course offers an introduction to the most important political theories and ideas from the time of the ancient Greeks to the present day.
 The course explores the various relationships and connections that exist between political theory and political practice.